 Consider renewing your current travel contract

-Demand for medical professionals is rising everywhere right now, and you could be an extremely valuable resource to the medical facility where you currently work.
+Demand for medical professionals is rising everywhere right now, and you could be an extremely valuable resource to the medical facility.
 Everyday illnesses and injuries haven’t stopped, and many medical professionals are facing quarantine, so every hospital needs all the help they can get.

-If you want to stick around the same location for a while or hesitant about traveling, talk to your recruiter about the possibility of renewing your contract.
+You might consider renewing your contract if you want to remain at the same location for a while or hesitant about traveling.
 Your current hospital may be searching for all the help they can get.

-Still, the best way to plan the rest of your 2020 is to assess the situation around you and do what makes the most sense.
+Still, the best way to plan the rest of your 2020 is to assess the situation around you.
+Do what makes the most sense.
 We are proud to have so many dedicated medical professionals at LRS, and we will always be here to help you find your best career path.